makerdao/auction-keeper/README.md

 - MKR for/from `flap`/`flop` auctions is managed directly through token balances and is never joined to the `Vat`.

 The keeper provides facilities for managing `Vat` balances, which may be turned off to manage manually.
-To manually control the amount of Dai in the `Vat`, pass `--keep-dai-in-vat-on-exit`, set `--return-gem-behavior NONE`, and do not pass the `--vat-dai-target` switch.
+To manually control the amount of Dai in the `Vat`, pass `--keep-dai-in-vat-on-exit` and `--keep-gem-in-vat-on-exit`, set `--return-gem-interval 0`, and do not pass `--vat-dai-target`.

 Warnings: **Do not use an `eth-from` account on multiple keepers** as it complicates Vat inventory management and will likely cause nonce conflicts.
 Using an `eth-from` account with an open vault is also discouraged.